 - Sow your seed well ahead:

 Taking GMAT coaching is like purchasing fitness equipment: Purchasing the equipment doesn’t make you fit; taking coaching doesn’t make to ready for the test.
-GMAT Coaching is the first step in your journey to MBA dream; however, the actual preparation starts only after you are done with the coaching, Keep a buffer time of at least three months in between the last day of your coaching and day before your exam.
+GMAT Coaching is the first step in your journey to the MBA dream; however, the actual preparation starts only after you are done with the coaching, Keep a buffer time of at least three months in between the last day of your coaching and day before your exam.

 - More the tests; Better the chance:

-Fortunately, with the advent of online study groups and file sharing sites, one has plethora of test at his disposal.
+Fortunately, with the advent of online study groups and file sharing sites, one has a plethora of test at his disposal.
 Most of my students have “GB`s” of online material, which they seldom open.
-So, it’s better to make complete use of the tests because more the tests you take better is the chance securing a grade.
+So, it’s better to make complete use of the tests because more the tests you take better is the chance of securing a grade.

 - Interpreting the test results:

 Saying that you have so many tests, one should be cautious of the standards of the test they practicing: what you get in the practice tests might not showcase you actually can get.